 Description of interviews conducted by the author in December 2011 and January 2012 of several older sisters from Saint Benedict's Monastary in St. Joseph, Minnesota.
 The purpose of these interviews was four-fold.
 The first was to get a sense of why they chose to join the monastery during the 1940's and 50's; secondly to get a clearer picture of what life was like prior to the Second Vatican Council; thirdly to understand how these women experienced the changes brought about through their renewal process, and fourthly to find out why they choose to stay in the Catholic Church.

 Date of Award

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Aspholm, Rose, "A change in habit: Benedictine sisters, Vatican II and the pursuit of a meaningful renewal" (2012).
-All Regis University Theses.
+Regis University Student Publications.
 556.